 Functionality during the treatment

 The progress of the measured substance reduction provides a true overview of the administered dialysis dose.
 Depending on the effectiveness of the dialysis, the concentration of urinary

 excreted substances, and hence also the UV light absorption, reduces over the course of the treatment.
 The continual measurements result in a patient-specific curve which almost precisely corresponds to the reduction in urea.

 Adimea processes this acquired information to determine, and clearly display, the Kt/V during treatment.

 Benefits of Adimea

 Patient-specific factors influencing the treatment dose are also recorded by Adimea if applicable.
 This innovative measuring technology facilitates transparency of the dialysis treatment over the entire course of therapy.
 Necessary adjustments to the therapy parameters can be made at any time.
 The effects are immediately visible.
-Storage of the data on the patient treatment card also facilitates the analysis of dialysis dose over several treatments with the result that trends can be detected early.
+Storage of the data on the patient treatment card also facilitates the analysis of dialysis dose over several treatments.

 Precise, innovative methods of real-time measuring

 - Precise and innovative means of determining reduction in urinary excreted substances in the patient

 - Real-time monitoring over the entire therapy duration through continuous measuring of effectiveness